And so, with the end of the Battle for Fort William Henry begins the massacre at Fort William Henry.

 Game Map: Colourful, large white outline hexes against various shades of green and brown on heavy card stock 8.5" x 11" in size.
 Double sided.

 A special word needs to be said about the included D10.
 Mine is Marine blue with white numbers.
 It is a very well made die with good points, well balance, not cheap at all.
-I have $5 D10 dice that this one that is included with the game, puts to shame.
+I have $5 D10 dice, but this one from the game puts them all to shame.

 Scenarios: 12 fast playing scenarios depicting various battles during the French and Indian Wars in North America.